slaughtr/ghext/README.md

 My instructor at [Epicodus](https://www.epicodus.com), [Perry Eising](https://github.com/PerrySetGo) for being incredibly helpful and understanding along the way.

-And the Pastebin admin for whitelisting my IP so I could do testing!
+And the Pastebin admin for..Pastebin, and whitelisting my IP so I could do testing!

 ## Technologies Used